 |SB 5873||SB 5873 - Creating another opportunity for LEOFF Plan 1 retirees to designate a spouse as a survivor beneficiary

-|SB 6077||6077 – Pension Forfeiture
+|SB 6433||SB 6433 - Pension forfeiture

-If enacted, the pension of a public employee convicted of a felony for misconduct associated with his or her position that was committed after the effective date of the bill would be forfeited and the employee contributions returned to the employee.
-The court would have the discretion to award a portion of the pension to a spouse or dependent depending on the circumstances of the situation.
+If enacted, a public employee convicted of a felony for misconduct associated with his or her position would forfeit his or her pension.
+The employee’s contributions, without interest, would be returned to the employee.
+The court would have the discretion to award a portion of the forfeited pension to a spouse or dependent(s) depending on the circumstances of the situation.
 This bill would apply to misconduct committed once the bill becomes law.

 Voice your opinion on any bill by calling the Legislative Hotline at 1-800-562-6000.
 Watch or listen to hearings on TVW.